 FRANK MUNDY - 6/18/1918 - 5/15/2009 - was an American stock car racer.
 He competed in the American Automobile Association (AAA) stock cars, winning the 1955 national championship, before the series changed to United States Auto Club (USAC) sanction.
 He also raced in NASCAR's Grand National (now Sprint Cup Series) and won three races under that sanction.
 Mundy started at the pole position only to find himself finishing the race in 82nd place at the 1951 running of the Southern 500.
 His career spanned from 1949 to 1956.
 One of his accomplishments was winning the 1955 running of the Southern Illinois 100.
 Frequently seen in rides owned by Carl Kiekhaefer, Mundy's seven-year career would involve him racing in classic races like the 1956 Southern 500 where he finished in 38th place out of 70 competitors.
 He would also be seen racing at Lakeview Speedway in Mobile, Alabama.
 As a personal driver for General George S. Patton during World War II, Mundy would gain valuable driving experience for NASCAR.
 Mundy also competed in American Automobile Association (AAA) and USAC Stock Car races.
 Mundy was one of the original

-founder of NASCAR.
+founders of NASCAR.
 For his racing career he ran in 52 CUP races, winning three time.
 All of them in 1951, when he finished fifth in the points.
 He also ran in the NASCAR convertible series where he had much success.
 He ran in 13 races in 1956 winning six times, and never finished worse than 14th.
-Info from WikiPedia.
+Some info from WikiPedia.

 TED MUSGRAVE - 12/18/1955 - is a retired American race car driver.
 He began racing in 1977 at age 18 at Waukegan in a 1967 Ford Galaxy that he inherited from his brother.
 He immediately rebuilt the car into a 1967 Ford Torino and won the track's Rookie of the Year title.
 He and his father built a Ford Mustang using some tips from Dick Trickle to race the next season.
 Originally from Illinois, Ted moved across the nearby state line so that he could race five nights per week in the CWRA.
 In 1981, he finished second in the points at Wisconsin International Raceway (WIR), two points behind Alan Kulwicki.
 In 1987 he moved to Franklin and went national in the ASA series in Terry Baker's ride that Bobby Dotter vacated.
 Musgrave finished 21 of 25 events, winning at the Milwaukee Mile, Birmingham, and Huntsville.
 He earned Rookie of the Year honors by finishing fifth in points.
 In 1990, Musgrave was called upon by Winston Cup team owner Ray DeWitt to replace Rich Vogler, who had been killed at a wreck at Salem Speedway.
 Musgrave had four starts in Cup that year, his best finish being a 22nd at the Checker Auto Parts 500.
 From 1991 to 1993 he raced the #55 for the DeWitt/Ulrich team.
 He was runner-up to Bobby Hamilton for Rookie of the Year in 1991 and had twelve top-ten finishes.
 In 1992, driving for Dewitt/Ulrich, he led all Winston Cup drivers in laps completed.
 In 1994, he was hired by Jack Roush to race for Roush Racing in the #16 Family Channel Ford Thunderbird as a teammate with Mark Martin.
 In his first season, Musgrave had three poles, and